SaladTechnologies/salad-kitchen-docs/.github/CONTRIBUTING.md

 Fourth, create a new branch for your changes, make your modifications, and commit them with a clear message.

 Finally, push your changes to your fork and create a pull request against this repository.
+We will review your changes and provide feedback or merge them as appropriate.

 Additionally, please consider taking a moment to read Miguel de Icaza's blog post titled [Open Source Contribution Etiquette][etiquette-1] and Ilya Grigorik's blog post titled [Don't "Push" Your Pull Requests][etiquette-2].